starhiking/HeatmapInHeatmap/README.md

 - [ ] Release facial landmark detection API

 ## Citations
-If you find this useful for your research, please cite the following papers.
+If you find this work or code is helpful in your research, please cite the following papers.

 TODO 1
 TODO 2